splitfire-agency/laravel-paybox-gateway/readme.md

 }
 ```

-In above code you should make sure value you give for `setDayRequestNumber` is unique number in current day from 1 to 2147483647.
 For `setPayboxCallNumber` and `setPayboxTransactionNumber` you should use values you received in handling `Handling transaction verify route` step so you should probably save them in this step to use them here.

 ### Licence